AshM10/javascriptJourney/free-code-camp/jsDomManipulation.md

 - The DOM object itself is actually a property of the window object.
   - Window object is the global, top object.
 - Document node is the root node.
 It has one child called the HTML node.
 - Class Attributes are also nodes but they don't participate in the parent-child-relationship building.
-They are considered properties.
+They are considered properties of the node that contains them.
-- Learning how to traverse a DOM tree is essential to understanding JavaScript and HTML.
+- Learning how to traverse a DOM tree is essential to understanding how to work with JavaScript and HTML.

 ### Traversing the DOM

+Stopped at 27:59

 ### Event Listeners
 ### Event Listener Example
 ### Event Propagation